pazof/strongresbuilder/README.md

                              the name default namespace -p, --public               Generate a public class -t, --target-pcl           Target PCL
+  -l, --gen-parcial          Generate a partial class -r, --resource-filename-prefix=VALUE
+                             Prefix resource embeded file name using given value
   -v                         increase debug message verbosity -h, --help                 show this message and exit

 ```

 ## note

 This code mainly comes from the MSDN example regarding `StronglyTypedResourceBuilder.Create`,
-and the Monodevelop source code,
+and the Monodevelop source code.

-that hacks the result in case of targeting PCL projects.
+That hacks the result in case of targeting PCL projects, thanks to MonoDevelop people.

+That also permit my private usage concerning my Dnx project resource files.